1300–1400 in European fashion: Fabrics and furs

-Wool was the most important material for clothing, due to its numerous favourable qualities, such as the ability to take dye and its being a good insulator.
+Wool was the most important material for clothing, due to its numerous favourable qualities, such as the ability to take dye and its good insulation.
 This century saw the beginnings of the Little Ice Age, and glazing was rare, even for the rich (most houses just had wooden shutters for the winter).
 Trade in textiles continued to grow throughout the century and formed an important part of the economy for many areas from England to Italy.
 Clothes were very expensive, and employees, even high-ranking officials, were usually supplied with, typically, one outfit per year, as part of their remuneration.